Cheap Life Insurance | Tips + 5 Best Providers

 • Try to get healthier before your medical exam.

-• Drive more carefully and improve your credit score by paying your bills on time.
+• Drive more carefully and improve your credit score by paying your bills promptly.

 • Don’t put off buying the coverage you need now.